dibyadas/operations-research-lab/README.md

   - Game Theory

 Here we use C++ as a programing language.
-Lots of assignments are given here to practice.
+Lots of assignments are also given here to practice.